Last updated on July 4, 2021.

 The data itself can be generated however you like as well.
 This data could be raw images on disk or data that has been modified or augmented in some manner.

-function when you have very explicit reasons for wanting to maintain your own training data iterator, such as the data iteration process being extremely complex and requiring custom code.
+Youāll typically use the .train_on_batch function when you have very explicit reasons for wanting to maintain your own training data iterator, such as the data iteration process being extremely complex and requiring custom code.

-If you find yourself asking if you need the .train_on_batch
+If you find yourself asking if you need the .train_on_batch function then in all likelihood you probably don’t.

 In 99% of the situations you will not need such fine-grained control over training your deep learning models.
-Instead, a custom Keras .fit_generator
+Instead, a custom Keras .fit_generator function is likely all you need it.

-That said, it’s good to know that the function exists if you ever need it.
+That said, itās good to know that the function exists if you ever need it.

-function if you are an advanced deep learning practitioner/engineer, and you know exactly what you’re doing and why.
+I typically only recommend using the .train_on_batch function if you are an advanced deep learning practitioner/engineer, and you know exactly what youāre doing and why.

 An image dataset…as a CSV file?